LSBUGPG/movement-tutorial/README.md

 # Movement Tutorial

-This is a quick Unity tutorial to get a GameObject to move given player input.
+This is a quick Unity tutorial to get a GameObject to move, given player input.

 ## Prerequisites